Texas Gov. Greg Abbott scales back reopening, citing rate of coronavirus positive tests

 “At this time, it is clear that the rise in cases is largely driven by certain types of activities, including Texans congregating in bars,” Mr. Abbott, a Republican, said.
 “The actions in this executive order are essential to our mission to swiftly contain this virus and enhance public health.
 We want this to be as limited in duration as possible.
 However, we can only slow the spread if everyone in Texas does their part.”

-Texas began reopening May 1 after the COVID-19 shutdown of most of the country in mid-March.
+Texas began a phased reopening May 1 after the COVID-19 shutdown of most of the country in mid-March.
 It was the second state, behind Georgia, to get back to business.

+But Mr. Abbott started to warn about an uptick in transmission, especially among young people who were crowding into bars.
+Some popular outdoor activities in the Texas summer, such as rafting, were also viewed as culprits and targeted in Mr. Abbott’s order.

+Mr. Abbott’s stern rhetoric amid the surge contrasts with pronouncements he made as recently as early June, when he saw “no real need” to halt the reopening measures he’d set in motion several weeks earlier.
+At the time, Mr. Abbott cited the availability of hospital beds as a positive statistic.

-Now, it is scrambling to control a surge in COVID-19 cases that have forced hospitals to look for more space.
-In the Houston area, the children’s hospital is accepting adults to free up room.
+Now, Texas is scrambling to free up space.
+In the Houston area, the children’s hospital is accepting adults to expand capacity.

-Bexar County, where San Antonio is located, as well as Dallas, Harris, and Travis counties have been told to suspend elective surgeries at area hospitals.
+Mr. Abbott told Bexar County, where San Antonio is located, as well as Dallas, Harris, and Travis counties to suspend elective surgeries at area hospitals.

 Houston is in Harris County and Austin is located in Travis County.

+Texas is one of several Sun Belt states seeing a surge in cases, even as the hard-hit Northeast regains its footing.

 Sign up for Daily Newsletters